 I’ve built mine to have learned from the CSP FAQ.
-In theory, any of the questions there should get an answer from the chat bot.
-My next task is to go through and re-train the Bot to understand more “natural” questioning, and of course, add more question-and-answer pairs to make it even more useful!
+In theory, any of the questions there should get an answer from the chatbot.
+My next task is to go through and re-train the chatbot to understand more “natural” questioning, and of course, add more question-and-answer pairs to make it even more useful!

 Creating the Q&A chatbot